India election: Narendra Modi faces big challenges after victory | DW | 23.05.2019

 A winning party or coalition in India's lower house of Parliament, called the "Lok Sabha," needs at least 272 out of a total of 542 seats to form the government.
 The National Democratic Alliance (NDA), which is the ruling coalition under the BJP, has won more than 340 seats.

 The BJP also managed to make inroads in states that had previously been dominated by other political parties.
-In the states of Madhya Pradesh, Rajasthan and Chattisgarh, the party surged ahead of the Indian National Congress, which had recently won state-level elections in these areas.
+In the states of Madhya Pradesh, Rajasthan and Chattisgarh, the party surged ahead of the Indian National Congress (INC), which had recently won state-level elections in these areas.

 Reactions to the BJP's victory